-GSW-0890 offers Management Security Configuration function.
-With this function, the manager can easily control the mode that the user connects to GSW-0890.
-According to the mode, users can be classified into two types: Those who are able to connect to GSW-0890 (Accept) and those who are unable to connect to GSW-0890 (Deny).
-Some restrictions also can be placed on the mode that the user connect to GSW-0890, for example, we can decide that which VLAN VID is able to be accepted or denied by GSW-0890, the IP range of the user could be accepted or denied by GSW-0890, the port that the user is allowed or not allowed to connect with GSW-0890, or the way of controlling and connecting to GSW-0890 via Http, Telnet or SNMP.
+The switch offers Management Security Configuration function.
+With this function, the manager can easily control the mode that the user connects to the switch.
+According to the mode, users can be classified into two types: Those who are able to connect to the switch (Accept) and those who are unable to connect to the switch (Deny).
+Some restrictions also can be placed on the mode that the user connect to the switch, for example, we can decide that which VLAN VID is able to be accepted or denied by the switch, the IP range of the user could be accepted or denied by the switch, the port that the user is allowed or not allowed to connect with the switch, or the way of controlling and connecting to the switch via Http, Telnet or SNMP.